 These libraries are stored outside the project content root.

-There is a need to work with the project on more than one computer (e.g., share the project among the development team members through version control).
+There is a need to work with the project on more than one computer (for example, share the project among the development team members through version control).

-To illustrate, let’s assume there is a project shared among a team of developers (e.g., through version control), and there is a library in this project defined at the project level.
+To illustrate, let’s assume there is a project shared among a team of developers (for example, through version control), and there is a library in this project defined at the project level.

 Everything goes fine if the library is located under the project content root.
 This, however, is rarely the case.